(France Schengen Visa)

 Step 6: Wait for the results of your France Schengen Visa application

-Once the France Embassy is done assessing your application, they will send back your passport and your other original documents to VFS.
+Once the France Embassy is done assessing your application, they will send back your passport and your other original documents to TLScontact.

-Consecutively, VFS will send you an email or text message once your application is done, and LBC will deliver your passport and visa results.
-Once they’re at your address, make sure to present the receipt that you received from VFS.
+Consecutively, TLScontact will send you an email or text message once your application is done — if you have chosen the courier option, TLScontact’s partner coureir will deliver your passport and visa results to you.
+Once they’re at your address, make sure to present the receipt that you received from TLScontact.

-• Please do NOT inquire with VFS directly if your application has been approved OR denied because they also do NOT know the result themselves.
+- Please do NOT inquire with TLScontact directly if your application has been approved OR denied because they also do NOT know the result themselves.
 They are simply functioning as a middleman between you and the French Embassy.
-However, what you can do is track the status of your application by going to this site.
-Simply input the reference number indicated on the receipt issued by VFS along with your last name.
+However, what you can do is track the status of your application checking your account online with TLScontact.

-Applications accepted at VFS are usually submitted the next working day to the France Embassy and the time required to process France visa applications is up to 2 to 7 working days however as per Schengen Codex, it can take up to 15 working days and some might even be called for an interview at the French Embassy.
+Applications accepted at TLScontact are usually submitted the next working day to the France Embassy and the time required to process France visa applications is up to 2 to 7 working days; however as per Schengen Codex, it can take up to 15 working days and some might even be called for an interview at the French Embassy.

 As an example, my first experience with the French Embassy took only 5 working days and I was granted a multiple-entry tourist visa application.
 As for my most recent experience, I was granted a 2-year multiple-entry visa in just 48 hours!

-• October 19, 2022: VFS appointment, and then my passport was dispatched to the Embassy on the same day
+- October 19, 2022: appointment, and then my passport was dispatched to the Embassy on the same day

 It is said that applicants with complete documents and good financial standing will typically get their results within 48 hours (or 2 days).